 An international student will be admitted to Lehigh Carbon Community College with the following understanding: Any international student who is not proficient in reading, writing and speaking English must enroll in the English as a Second Language (ESL) courses.
 These courses are credit courses, and the fee is the same as for any other college credit course.
 Students should have an intermediate to advanced knowledge of English.
 To qualify for the first level of ESL students should complete the TOEFL exam and score of 75. or IELTS score of 6.5.
 Official ETS TOEFL score sheets must accompany all international application packets.
 All international students must be full-time (a minimum of 12 credits) students.

 International students must register for 12 credits or more.
 Any petition to take less than 12 credits must be approved by the international student advisor.
 Students cannot accept a grade of 'W' or withdraw themselves for a class if that means dropping below 12 credits.
 Violation of this policy is a failure to maintain F-1 Visa status and as such you will lose your visa status.

 The international student advisor's office is on the Main Campus in Schnecksville, Pennsylvania in the Student Service Building, Main Advising Office.
-International students are required to schedule an appointment with the international student advisor as soon as they arrive in the area and must bring their passport, I-94, and I-20 to update and maintain their SEVIS records.
+International students are required to schedule an appointment with the international student advisor as soon as they arrive in the area (with in 10 days) and must bring their passport, visa, I-94, and I-20 to update to maintain their SEVIS records.
 The international student advisor will assist international students in course selection throughout their academic career and will advise students on their responsibilities for maintaining legal status while in the United States.

 All international students must report regularly to the advisor, and must report within 10 days any change in their address, major, financial and employment status; this and all other requirements will be explained at the first meeting.